 You’ve been cooped up all winter — now is the time to enjoy being outdoors again.

-Take advantage of Battle Creek’s new social district to take your happy hour into the sunshine.
+Take advantage of Battle Creek’s social district to take your happy hour into the sunshine.
 It works like this: Go to one of the following venues, order a drink in a to-go cup with the State Street Commons logo and take it outside.
 The district is marked by signs throughout downtown.

 Sit by the river.
 Wander around Michigan Avenue.
 Get an Instagram pic in front of a mural.
 Find a bench under a tree.
 Hang out in the fresh air while waiting for a restaurant table to open.